kurtmckee/listparser/docs/reference/feed-url.rst

 feeds[i].url
 ============

 The URL of the feed.
 Due to the ubiquity of format-agnostic feed parsers, there is nothing to indicate what format the target feed is presented in.
-There is currently no normalization of the feed URL beyond the stripping of whitespace.
+It is not normalized beyond the stripping of whitespace.

-This key is guaranteed to exist.

 ..  rubric:: Comes from